Francesco-Rossi/my-green-space/README.md

 As another example, when the catalog page is viewed in horizontal mode, multiple items are displayed per row to take advantage of the increased screen width.
 Thanks to its responsive horizontal design, the application can also run on the web.

 ![web](assets/web.PNG)

+## Local State
+In the application, some local state is maintained using the `shared_preferences` package.
+Specifically, this state consists of a list of strings representing the user's to-do items.
+This state is managed by a `StateNotifier`, which provides a small set of functions to modify it, such as adding and removing elements.

+## Packages Used

+The main packages used in this application are:

+- **file_picker**: Allows the user to select files from the device storage, such as images for plant photos.
+- **supabase_flutter**: Provides integration with the Supabase backend, including database operations and storage management.
+- **shared_preferences**: Used to store and retrieve simple local data, such as the list of to-do items.